Portfolio

 A belief that has shaped my writing, listening and adaptation to the world around me.

-From Lagos to Coventry, London to Toronto, studying around the globe has shown me how deeply culture shapes not only what we say, but how it’s heard.
+From Lagos to Coventry, London to Toronto, studying around the globe has shown me how culture shapes not only what we say, but how it’s heard.